Floofies/Differentia.js/README.md

 #### Parameters
 - **`subject`** Object/Array

-  The Object or Array to seal.
+  The Object or Array to search.

 - **`findValue`** Object/Array